weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
 [2024.
+08] I will join the Data Science and Analytics Thrust of the Information Hub at Hong Kong University of Science and Technology (HKUST) -- Guangzhou Campus, as an assistant professor in December!

+[2024.
+07] I passed my PhD dissertation.

+[2024.
 06] Our team published the [paper](https://arxiv.org/abs/2406.06559) on Fortune Analytics Language Model (FALM) which powers [fortune.com/analytics](https://fortune.com/analytics).

 [2024.
 04] I joined [Accenture](https://www.linkedin.com/company/accenture/) as an Advanced AI Research Scientist (Senior Manager).